 Types of unconscious bias

-- Perception bias – we believe something is typical of a particular group of people based on cultural stereotypes or assumptions.
-While it’s impossible to be completely objective about other people, perception bias distorts your perception of a stranger from the get-go, making any attempt at objectivity futile.
+While it’s impossible to ever be fully objective about other people, perception bias distorts your perception of a stranger from the get-go, making any attempt at objectivity futile.

-- Affinity bias – we feel as though we have a natural connection with people who are similar to us.
-This natural connection can impair our judgement of their skills, merits and values.
+Affinity bias occurs when we feel as though we have a natural connection with people who are similar to us.
+This natural connection naturally impairs our judgment of their skills, merits and values.

-The halo effect is a type of bias where we project positive qualities onto people without actually knowing them.
+The halo effect is a type of bias where we project positive qualities onto people without actually confirming them.
 This may be based on signifiers such as their education, how they speak or the way they dress.
 The inverse of this type of bias is called the horns effect.

 We tend to try and confirm our own opinions and pre-existing ideas about a particular group of people.
 This phenomenon is labeled as confirmation bias.

 Unconscious bias in the workplace